Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Fluid mechanics perspective

 \subsection{Geostrophic adjustment in the Madelung fluid and in shallow-water systems: discussion}

 In light of the analogy between the Madelung fluid and two-dimensional rotating flows, it is insightful to compare the ageostrophic/non-adiabatic dynamics explored in \ref{part:adjustment} to the evolution of shallow-water flows in similar configurations.
 In such systems, if a perturbation occurs such that the flow is not in geostrophic balance, it then naturally relaxes toward a new geostrophic state by emitting away transient inertio-gravity (Poincaré) waves, which transport and redistribute energy and momentum while leaving potential vorticity unchanged.
-The theory behind this phenomenon, called geostrophic adjustment, was originally formulated by Rossby \cite{rossby1938mutual}, and developed further in the following decades \cite{cahn1945investigation,blumen1972geostrophic,pedlosky2013geophysical,zeitlin2018geophysical}.
+The theory behind this phenomenon, called geostrophic adjustment, was originally formulated by Rossby \cite{rossby1938mutual}, and developed further in the following decades \cite{cahn1945investigation,blumen1972geostrophic,schubert1980geostrophic,smith1981cyclostrophic,pedlosky2013geophysical,zeitlin2018geophysical}.
 The first experimental confirmations of the theory, by means of observations in oceanic currents, came only in the late seventies \cite{tang1979inertial,millot1981inertial}.
-Recent observations of the hurricane Milton from space provide a graphical demonstration of geostrophic adjustment: as the cyclone's pressure gradient varied owing to the encounter with land or other meteorological phenomena, its rotation rate adjusted to the new geostrophic balance while emitting gravity waves away from the storm's centre \cite{MiltonHurricane}.
+In the atmosphere, observations of hurricanes such as \textit{Ivan} (2004) and \textit{Milton} (2024) provide graphical demonstrations of geostrophic adjustment: after the distributions of mass and potential vorticity in the centre of a cyclone change rapidly owing to deep convection bursts and latent heat release, the vortical flow subsequently adjusts to the new geostrophic balance by radiating gravity waves away from the storm's centre \cite{hendricks2010spontaneous,schubert2022tropical}.
 In two-dimensional flows, the phenomenon of geostrophic adjustment essentially relies on the conservation of potential vorticity and the fact that transient inertio-gravity waves do not transport it, whereas they can transport energy and momentum in order to adjust pressure and mass distribution to converge to a new geostrophically-balanced flow.